Eluss/eluss.github.io/_posts/2016-4-25-open-source-by-default.md

 ---

 Using open source code in projects is a common thing.
 I do it.
 Most of us do.
 But what is "open source" by default?
-Well, I've heard about this at MCE Conf 2016 from Ash Furrow.
-He told about the idea to make software open by default and close it only if needed.
+Well, I've heard about this at MCE Conf 2016 at "Open by default" panel.
+It's an idea to make software open by default and close it only if needed.
 There are many reasons to close it of cource, but sometimes we do it unnecessarily.

 Bad Habits